Brooklyn Bridge

 Q: Are trucks allowed?

-A: No – trucks are prohibited on the Brooklyn Bridge.
+A: No. Trucks are generally prohibited on the Brooklyn Bridge.

 Q: Where are the nearest subways?